* Product details and visuals have been generalized to respect organizational confidentiality.

 TL;DR

-As AI adoption accelerated across the organization, I designed AI-assisted features that enhance existing entity data workflows—condensing complexity, resolving ambiguity, and preventing duplication without disrupting how stewards already work.
+As AI adoption accelerated across the organization, I designed AI-assisted features that condense a fragmented research workflow into a single comparison surface, resolve ambiguity through semantic matching, and prevent duplication — without disrupting how stewards already work.

 Overview